 The Holy Family (redux)

 Cybis complicated things a bit further by issuing – as they had done in the 1950s – a “holy family” grouping at the same time as their nativity set.
-This piece is called Nativity, Holy Family and was introduced as part of their Hall of Fame series in the 1990s, sometime between Spring 1994 and Fall 1995.
-It uses the first three individual pieces from the First Christmas series (Mary, Joseph, and Child with Lamb) and attaches them to a porcelain base suggesting straw; however, the three pieces are downsized versions of the molds used for the nativity set pieces.
-The overall height of this grouping is 6.5” including its base, which means that Joseph (the tallest of the three) is probably 6” high.
-The nativity-set Joseph is 9.5” tall without any base.
-Thus, what Cybis has done is the Upsize, Downsize trick, just as they do for all the Hall of Fame series pieces… downsizing by approximately 3” per cycle.
+This piece is called Nativity, Holy Family and was introduced as part of their Hall of Fame series in 1992 at $395.
+This group takes the first three individual pieces from the First Christmas series (Mary, Joseph, and Child with Lamb) and attaches them to a porcelain base suggesting straw; however, those three pieces are downsized versions of the molds that were used in the actual nativity series.
+The overall height of this grouping is 6.5” including its base, which means that Joseph (the tallest of the three) is probably 6” high; the normal nativity-set Joseph is 9.5” tall without being on any base.
+Thus, what Cybis did was the Upsize, Downsize trick, just as they do for all the Hall of Fame series pieces… downsizing by approximately 3” per cycle.
 This is a single-cycle downsize from the nativity set individual pieces, and so all that was needed was to create the base for the group.